JetBrains-Research/lca-baselines/project_level_code_completion/README.md

-# 🏟️ Long Code Arena Baselines
+# 🏟️ BenchName Baselines
 ## Project-level code completion

-This directory contains the code for running baselines for the Project-level code completion task in the [Long Code Arena benchmark](https://huggingface.co/spaces/JetBrains-Research/long-code-arena).
+This directory contains the code for running baselines for the Project-level code completion task in the [BenchName](https://huggingface.co/collections/icmlbenchname/icml-25-benchname-679b57e38a389f054cdf33e9).

 We provide the implementation for the following baseline: a language model that is fed with differently composed context from a repository snapshot.